West Jefferson High School (Louisiana)

 It serves portions of several communities, including Harvey, Gretna, and Timberlane.
 All of Terrytown is in the West Jefferson attendance zone.

 History

+West Jefferson High School was established in 1955, as the first consolidated high school on the West Bank of Jefferson Parish.

 The school was damaged by Hurricane Katrina in 2005.

+The school was damaged by a tornado on December 14th, 2022, along with Marrero Middle School.

 In 2023 the school absorbed a portion of the attendance boundary of the closed Helen Cox High School.

 Enrollment

 Students who live outside West Jefferson's specific school district may not be allowed to enroll in this school.
-West Jefferson has 1,398 students during this school year (2009–2010).
+West Jefferson had 1,398 students during this school year (2009–2010).
 Demographics show that the student body is 48% Hispanic, 42% Black, 6% White, 2% Mixed, 2% Asian/Pacific Islander, and 1% Other.
 There are 442 Freshmen (Ninth Graders), 380 Sophomores (Tenth Graders), 290 Juniors (Eleventh Graders), and 286 Seniors (Twelfth Graders).
 The ratio of gender is approximately 1:1.